Boys’ School Year 6 to 7 Transition

 Assessments happen throughout the year to help the boys to understand their progress and to make improvements in their performance.
 Longer summer assessments takes place in May to help boys consolidate all the work covered in Year 7.
 Not all subjects will set a longer ‘summer exam’ – this year the boys took papers in six subjects.
 Performance in class assessments is noted in half-termly grade cards and reports.
 An evaluation of the boys’ attitudes to learning are also communicated in these documents.

-The following video provides an indication of what the online Firefly platform is and how we use Firefly to support the boys’ learning.
-This video is an extract of a training resource we use with the Year 7 boys as they join the school.
+Firefly is a platform used to support the boys’ learning.
 All new Year 7 boys will receive Firefly training during the induction day in September.

 Learning support is an integral part of learning at Merchant Taylors’ with over 100 boys accessing our department.